technohard/ci_hmvc_vue/README.md

 # install npm dependencies
 npm install

-# build for production with minification
+# build for production with minification & browser hot reload
-webpack
+webpack --watch

 # open your browser address with xampp running on your pc
 http://localhost/ci_hmvc_vue